About Seattle Housing Authority

 How long is the wait at Seattle Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Seattle Housing Authority depend on demand in Seattle, funding levels, and your priority status.
+With approximately 18,806 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on February 18, 2026 when the HCV list changed from "open" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Seattle Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Washington.
+There are 8 other housing authorities within 100 miles of Seattle Housing Authority, including Housing Authority of City of Renton (12 mi), Housing Authority of of King County (13 mi), Housing Authority of the City of Bremerton (13 mi).
+Applying to multiple PHAs in Washington and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Washington.

 How do I contact Seattle Housing Authority?